 and appearing in different locations and different perspectives, sometimes changing or shrinking as well, a session at a physical therapist becomes

 a wrestling match with a skeleton, distorted closeups and changing perspectives on people moving, etc.

 Petrified Dog, The

 A playful, chaotic experiment co-directed by James Broughton.
 Visual recurring themes include cemeteries, tombstones and sculptures,

 a headless man, plastic and puppet heads, facial expressions and masks, moving limbs, a collection of various body movements, close-ups

-of legs and activities involving legs, all filmed with rapid editing and distorted cinematography.
+of legs and activities involving legs, all filmed with rapid editing and some distorted cinematography.
 The film is so random it can be

-interpreted in any way you want including themes of desires or the exploration of the body, but I think it's just a free-form visual experiment.
+interpreted in any way you want including themes of desires or the exploration of the body, but I think it's just a visual experiment